ImoutoChan/GreenCaptchaBot/README.md

 - `All`: will delete join messages for all users (default)
 - `None`: will not delete join messages at all
 - `Unsuccessful`: will only delete join messages after unsuccessful captcha solving (i.e. only the messages from the banned users will be deleted)

+`Translation`:
+- `NumberTexts` - localized text of numbers
+- `WelcomeMessageTemplate` - template of the message that is sent to new users